coffeeflash/tobisyurt/_posts/2022-06-12-part-1,-comments-app:-overview.md

 2. I am used to building spring boot, which is supporting this requirement.
 For an easy deploy, I will provide up to date docker images on a registry.
 3. Public api endpoint `/api/comments`.
 4. That's the point, where it gets interesting:
    1. DOS: Ip blocking after a certain burst of requests (Might be unfair for users, which access the website over the same ip-address).
-Let me konow if you have a better idea.
+Let me konow if you have a better idIP_BLOCK_TIME: 900
+  QUIZ_COUNT: 5
+  QUIZ_VALIDITY_SECONDS: 120
+  QUIZ_COMPLEXITY: 2
+  ADMIN_NAME: the_bloggers_name
+  SPRING_DATA_MONGODB_HOST: mongo
+  SPRING_DATA_MONGODB_DATABASE: comments
+  SPRING_DATA_MONGODB_AUTHENTICATION_DATABASE: admin
+  SPRING_DATA_MONGODB_USERNAME: root
+  SPRING_DATA_MONGODB_PASSWORD: pleaseChangeMeea.
    2. DDOS (and DOS): to post a comment, one has to solve a hash puzzle, which needs a couple of seconds to solve (depends on the client device, which could also be a little unfair...).
    3. Covered by Spring Boot and proper implementation...